Chevalier Paul: In the royal navy during the franco-spanish war (1635-1659)

 Cardinal Richelieu at this time was searching for marine officers to reorganize the French royal navy.
 In 1638 Paul entered into the Royale with the rank of Capitaine de Vaisseau (captain) and took command of the vessel Le Neptune.
 He joined the squadron of Henry de Sourdis, Archbishop of Bordeaux and Lieutenant General of the naval armies, and took a leading role in many instances of combat against the Spanish fleet.
 Aboard La Licorne, he took part in the Battle of Getaria, 22 August 1638.
 Richelieu wrote to Paul on this occasion to congratulate him.
 The same year, together with Abraham Duquesne, Paul saved (under fire from the guns of San Sebastian) French ships which were run aground and were about to be burned.
 Also in 1638, he stole an Algerian ship in the Malta Canal, and was received at Malta by the Grand Master Giovanni Paolo Lascaris.

 On 9 August 1643, he distinguished himself in naval battle off the coast of Cap de Gata, won by Brezé.
 On 4 September, he commanded Le Grand Anglois during the Battle of Cartagena, the siege of Roses, and at Tarragona in 1645, as well as at Salines and Santo-Stefano.
 In the squadron of the Marquis de Brézé on 22 May 1646, Paul led the disembarkation of Talamone in Tuscany and on 14 June was prominent in the Battle of Orbetello during which he destroyed two enemy frigates.

 Paul was promoted to chef d’escadre, and was sent to the gulf of Piombino in 1647 at the head of five ships and two fire ships, in order to assure the communication between the posts of Porto-Longone on the isle of Elba and Piombino on the mainland which had been taken over by the Marshal of Meilleraie.
 At the beginning of April 1647, Paul fought near Naples for five days against the Spanish fleet, which was much stronger, commanded by the Duke of Arcos, the Viceroy of Naples, and won a victory which grew his reputation further still.
 Chevalier Paul was also present on 22 December 1647 in a battle off the coast of Castellammare against an Austro-Spanish fleet.

-In June 1648, he attacked and stole, under canonfire of the city of Pozzoli, a ship full of grain sent by Genoa for the Viceroy of Naples.
+In June 1648, he attacked and stole, under cannon fire of the city of Pozzoli, a ship full of grain sent by Genoa for the Viceroy of Naples.
 Some time after, accompanied by a knight of Perriere, he took two other ships filled with goods and sailed them to Porto-Longone.